michalsta/opentims/README.md

 ## R

-For a detailed documentation of the `R` package, consult the [CRAN webpage of the project](https://cran.r-project.org/web/packages/opentimsr/index.html).
+For a detailed documentation of the `R` package, consult the [CRAN webpage of the project](https://cran.r-project.org/web/packages/opentimsr/index.html) (especially the reference manual linked there).

 ```R
 library(opentimsr)